 Take care when picking peppers; use pruning shears or a sharp knife so you don’t break the stems.
 Avoid pulling peppers by hand as you’ll break off the branches.
 Store peppers in the fridge.

 Potatoes should have a firm body and be heavy for size, without any black or soft spots, sprouts, wrinkles, or greenish tinge.
 Wait until the foliage has died down for one or two weeks and then dig up.

 Butternut squash, acorn squash, and other winter squash is ready to harvest when the skin hardens.
 Press your fingernail through the flesh.
 If you have to work at it, the squash is ripe; if it’s very easy to pierce, the squash is immature.
 The skin should be full (non-glossy), firm, and rich in color without blemishes or cracks or soft spots.
 The stem should be dry and firm.

-Harvest when fruits are full size and the rinds are the color desired because they will not continue to ripen off the vine.
+Harvest when the skin is hard fully colored; pumpkins will not continue to ripen off the vine.
 Rind should be firm and glossy.
 Leave squash on stems for better storing and pick before fall frost.
 When you harvest, cut stems with a sharp knife, leaving at least an inch of stem.
 Never lift a pumpkin by its stem.
-Keep in mind that pumpkins need to cure in the Sun for two weeks before storage.
+Keep in mind that pumpkins need to cure in the sunshine for two weeks before storage to improve taste.
 See more about storage on our pumpkin growing guide.